I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nc-ks-pfnkspin.md

 ---
-UID: NC.ks.PFNKSPIN
+UID: NC:ks.PFNKSPIN
 title: PFNKSPIN
 author: windows-driver-content
-description: An AVStream minidriver's AVStrMiniPinConnect routine is called when the relevant KSPIN is serving as a sink pin and is connected to an AVStream source pin.
+description: An AVStream minidriver's callback routine is called when: There is data available for a KSPIN structure to process.
+Use this routine to perform Pin-Centric Processing.The relevant KSPIN is serving as a sink pin and is connected to an AVStream source pin.
-old-location: stream\avstrminipinconnect.htm
+old-location: stream\avstrminipinprocess.htm
 old-project: stream
-ms.assetid: 5933a200-3790-447f-b923-1095c79cadd4
+ms.assetid: d2315dd9-1643-4b8e-a010-8fccc582ca2b
 ms.author: windowsdriverdev
-ms.date: 12/14/2017
+ms.date: 1/9/2018
 ms.keywords: NpdBrokerUninitialize
 ms.prod: windows-hardware
 ms.technology: windows-devices